-This reflects the costs associated with operating the additional 40,000 square feet added onto Woodbrook Elementary as a part of its recent building additions.
-These costs include additional custodial and maintenance staff as well as utility costs.
+This is the Building Services staffing required to service the additional 40,000 square feet onto Woodbrook Elementary as a part of its recent building additions.

 Early Childhood Special Educational Staffing Growth (2.00 FTE)

 This is the staffing required to expand the ECSE program to serve the number of children that have come into the program for two years in a row.
 The rate of identification and service needs are expected to be consistent in FY 2018-19.